M-O-Marmalade/ConArtist/README.md

 # Soil
 A lightweight ASCII game library.
+(WIP)

 ## Features
 - Classes to aid in creating and drawing ASCII graphics.